 Downtown STL Safety Officer Program

-In partnership with the St. Louis Police Department, Downtown STL, Inc. launched an initiative that enables officers to accompany residents or visitors as they make their way around the city.
+In partnership with the St. Louis Police Department, Downtown STL, Inc. and the Downtown St. Louis Community Improvement District (CID) launched an initiative that enables officers to accompany residents or visitors as they make their way around the city.
 All you need to do is send a text or make a phone call.
 Here are some frequently asked questions about the program.

 What exactly does this program do?

 The Downtown STL Safety program is a free service offered to residents and visitors of the Downtown area.
-Downtown STL, Inc. contracts with a private security firm to deploy off-duty police officers to work secondary assignments patrolling the Downtown Community Improvement District.
+The CID contracts with a private security firm to deploy off-duty police officers to work secondary assignments patrolling the Downtown St. Louis Community Improvement District.

 Upon request, an assigned officer will provide safe passage for you within the Downtown St. Louis Business Core.
 Follow these steps to request an officer: